GabrielRezeanu03/Automation-Testing-Project/README.md

 ---
 **About Me:**
-Junior QA Automation Engineer passionate about building reliable test automation frameworks and continuously improving quality assurance processes.
+I'm passionate about turning testing theory into practice through real-world automation projects.
+I enjoy building reliable frameworks and learning new tools to grow as a QA Engineer.
 ---

 # UI Automation Practice – Test Automation Practice Blog